coderarjob/meghaos-x86/docs/notes/gdt.md

 | 0x100000 - 0x1AFFFF | 704 KB | 11 module files, each of 64KB max size             | OS Reserved |
 |---------------------|--------|----------------------------------------------------|-------------|
 ```

+TODO:
+`0x0000 - 0x000FFF` physical range should be kept for the Real Mode IVT and not overridden by the
+protected mode Kernel, otherwise entering real mode will become difficult and error prone.

 Note:
 1. Given that the initial PT/PD, PAB resides from 0x43000 to 0x45FFF, and kernel static allocation